College Department Chair Handbook Updated July 2018

 - Faculty hiring and recruitment; tenure, promotion and annual reviews of faculty; faculty leaves and retirements, including pre-tenure leaves; Lenfest grants; department and program assessment and external reviews; teacher-scholar development cohorts; curricular development through the Committee on Courses and Degrees.

 Gwyn E. Campbell

-Fellowships; First-Year seminars; Automatic Rule and Reinstatement; summer school/study abroad credit; and short-term adjustments
+- Fellowships; First-Year seminars; summer school/study abroad credit.

-College space issues (planning, allocation, projects); College budgets and spending (operating, capital or discretionary accounts); College staff (hiring, performance development, day-to-day administration); College Foreign Language Teaching Assistants (FLTAs); faculty conference travel approvals; student health-related concerns; Automatic Rule and Reinstatement and medical drops
+- College space issues (planning, allocation, projects); College budgets and spending (operating, capital or discretionary accounts); College staff (hiring, performance development, day-to-day administration); College Foreign Language Teaching Assistants (FLTAs); faculty conference travel approvals; academic advising.

 Virginia (Jinky) Garrett